tiagocoutinho/gepace/README.md

 It has been tested with the Pace 5000 model, but should work with other models.

-It can be used with either the ETH or the serial line connection (read below on the recommended way to setup a serial line connection)

 ## Installation

 From within your favorite python environment type: